MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ### Kubernetes Storage Configuration

-Materialize requires fast storage for optimal performance.
-Network-attached storage (like EBS volumes) can significantly impact performance, so we strongly recommend using locally-attached NVMe drives.
+Materialize requires fast, locally-attached NVMe storage for optimal performance.
+Network-attached storage (like EBS volumes) can significantly degrade performance and is not supported.

 We recommend using OpenEBS with LVM Local PV for managing local volumes.
 While other storage solutions may work, we have tested and recommend OpenEBS for optimal performance.